 THE INTERMOUNTAIN PI PODCAST FOLLOWS THE REAL-LIFE EXPLOITS, INVESTIGATIVE TIPS AND INSIGHTFUL ADVICE OF 30-YEAR VETERAN UTAH PRIVATE INVESTIGATOR SCOTT FULMER

 EVERY TUESDAY SCOTT SHARES HIS REAL-LIFE EXPLOITS, INVESTIGATIVE TIPS AND INSIGHTFUL ADVICE FROM 30 YEARS IN THE PRIVATE INVESTIGATION BUSINESS.
 SUBSCRIBE ON APPLE, GOOGLE, SPOTIFY OR WHEREVER YOU GET YOUR PODCASTS.
 PLEASE GIVE US A 5-STAR RATING AND REVIEW.
-JOIN THE INTERMOUNTAIN PI NATION BY SUPPORTING THE PODCAST ON PATREON.
 TO BECOME A GUEST OR SUGGEST A TOPIC SEND AN EMAIL TO PODCAST@INTERMOUNTAINPI.COM.

 COPYRIGHT © 2019 INTERMOUNTAIN PI.
 ALL RIGHTS RESERVED.